By Rheanna Christine, National Guard Spouse

 PCSing with Kids

 A PCS can be a daunting task even before you get in the car.
 Purging your house, packing up, choosing a DITY move or not, meeting weight limits and making sure you have all your “important” documents is usually enough to cause stress levels to rise to all-time high.
 Throw in a couple of active kids, maybe a pet or two, and you’re on your way.
 So how can you make it to the other side without going crazy?
-Here are a few tips to get you on your way.
+Here are a few tips for PCSing with kids.

 Build Up to the Adventure!